Vicki Lawrence: Acting

-Mama Character and Mama's Family
+Mama character and Mama's Family

-In The Carol Burnett Shows seventh season, Lawrence debuted her famed Mama role on a comedy sketch called The Family.
-Only created as a one-off skit, The Familys unexpected success with audiences led to it having recurring installments for the final five seasons of the program.
-With Lawrence portraying the character of a cold, unaffectionate, widowed, elderly mother to the neurotic, misfortunate Eunice (played by Burnett despite Lawrence being 16 years younger), The Family bred some of The Carol Burnett Shows most famed blooper moments.
+In The Carol Burnett Shows seventh season, Lawrence debuted her Mama role on a comedy sketch called The Family.
+Originally created as a one-off skit, The Family enjoyed unexpected success with audiences, which led to its recurring appearances for the final five seasons of the program.
+With Lawrence's portraying the character of an elderly mother to Eunice, The Family bred some of The Carol Burnett Shows most famed blooper moments.

-Her portrayal of the Mama character on The Carol Burnett Show's "The Family" sketches was so popular that CBS developed the TV movie Eunice in 1982, and NBC subsequently created the sitcom Mama's Family, elaborating on the Mama character (Burnett reprised the Eunice Higgins character for the sitcom from time to time).
-The series ran from 1983 to 1985 on NBC; after its cancellation from NBC, it was renewed from 1986 to 1990 in first-run syndication.
-The show was more successful in the renewed version.
-She also reprised the Mama character on stage for Vicki Lawrence & Mama: A Two-Woman Show.
+Lawrence's portrayal of the Mama character on The Carol Burnett Show's The Family sketches was so popular that CBS developed the TV movie Eunice in 1982, and NBC subsequently developed the sitcom Mama's Family; Burnett reprised the Eunice Higgins character for the sitcom from time to time.
+The series ran from 1983 to 1985 on NBC.
+After its cancellation from NBC, it was renewed from 1986 to 1990 in first-run syndication, where it was more successful than in its earlier incarnation.
+Lawrence also reprised the Mama character on stage for Vicki Lawrence & Mama: A Two-Woman Show.